-- 1. be a U.S. citizen or an eligible non-citizen with a valid Green Card/Permanent Resident Card (1-551); - 2. have a valid Social Security number; - 3. be registered with Selective Service, if you're a male (you must register between the ages of 18 and 25); - 4. be enrolled or accepted for enrollment as a regular student; - 5. be enrolled at least half-time (6 credits for the MSTCM program) - 6. maintain satisfactory academic progress; - 7. sign the certification statement on the Free Application for Federal Student Aid (FAFSA®) a form stating that you are not in default on a federal student loan, you do not owe money on a federal student grant, and you will use federal student aid only for educational purposes;

-- 8. have a valid email address; and - 9. have a valid high school diploma or a verified Bachelor's degree.
+- 1. be a U.S. citizen or an eligible non-citizen with a valid Green Card/Permanent Resident Card (1-551); - 2. have a valid Social Security number; - 3. be registered with Selective Service, if you're a male (you must register between the ages of 18 and 25); - 4. be enrolled or accepted for enrollment as a regular student; - 5. be enrolled at least half-time (6 credits for the MSTCM program) - 6. maintain satisfactory academic progress; - 7. sign the certification statement on the Free Application for Federal Student Aid (FAFSA®) a form stating that you are not in default on a federal student loan, you do not owe money on a federal student grant, and you will use federal student aid only for educational purposes; - 8. have a valid email address; and - 9. have a valid high school diploma or a verified Bachelor's degree.

-Please note: All students are responsible to pay their tuition and fees regardless of their aid status.
+Please Note: All students are responsible to pay their tuition and fees regardless of their aid status.
 Late fees may be charged if you do not pay your tuition on time, even if you are applying for aid.
-It is recommended that aid be applied for at least three months prior to your tuition being due.
 Your diploma will be withheld when you are defaulted on a Title IV loan or fail to complete an Exit Counseling.
-The University may also refuse re-admission to a student who has left the University with one of the above.
+The University may also refuse re-admission to a student who has left the University with one of the above situations.